-Nevis isn’t known for being particularly fast-paced, which most visitors quite enjoy.
+Visitors love the laid-back pace of Nevis.
 However, from time to time, new things happen.
 So here is a mix of some of the new things happening on the island, as well as a few goldie oldies that are worth the experience.

 New: A Pier Designated For St. Kitts – Nevis Water Taxis

 Due to the infrequency of flights into Nevis, residents, and tourists usually arrive via the Robert L. Bradshaw International airport in St. Kitts.
-There is a fairly well-oiled machine in place that runs passengers to Reggae Beach were several water taxi companies ferry passengers and their luggage to Nevis.
+There is a fairly smooth-running machine in place that transports passengers to Reggae Beach were several water taxi companies ferry passengers and their luggage to Nevis.
 Many of the taxi drivers are in business with the captains and owners of the water taxis, so they are able to keep each other perfectly informed as to when clients are arriving, which significantly reduces wait times.

-The drive across the peninsula has incredible views of both islands, the Caribbean Sea and the Atlantic Ocean.
+The drive across the peninsula has incredible views of both islands, the Caribbean Sea, and the Atlantic Ocean.
 At night time taxi drivers will wait with you until the boats have pulled alongside the pier on the St. Kitts side, which is great since it can be pretty desolate on that side of the island at night.

 Relatively New: Great Self-Contained Villas on the Beach